Classics and Modern Languages

 • Classics Admissions Test (CAT)

-• Modern Languages Admissions Test (MLAT) – depending on course choice
+• Modern Languages Admissions Test (MLAT) – required depending on the chosen language component.

 • CAT: 22–24 October 2025